 To ensure that you have a successful on-boarding experience, you are required to print and follow ALL of the items outlined in the Employee Checklist.
 If your first day is something other than an orientation date (see calendar), you will need to contact your Client Services Contact.

 You are scheduled to attend a New Employee Orientation on your first day at NIH (or the first orientation available).
 Go to the Orientation calendar and agenda web sites to obtain your orientation date, location and schedule.
 Directions to the NIH campus and your orientation location are available on the Directions to Orientations web page.

 The Office of Human Resources is here to serve and support you as you join the NIH community.
 If you require an accommodation in order to participate in orientation or have any questions, please notify your Client Services Contact.
 If you are hearing impaired, please call through the Maryland Relay Service at 1-800-735-2258.

 New Hire Forms (Onboarding Manager)

 There are a variety of forms that must be completed as part of the new hire process.
-To complete and/or print these forms you must return to the Onboarding Manager system, using your original login ID and password.
-If you are having issues accessing the Onboarding Manager system, please notify your Client Services Contact.
+To complete and/or print these forms you must complete a questionnaire in the Onboarding Manager system.
+If you are having issues completing and submitting your forms in the Onboarding Manager system, please notify your Client Services Contact.